Bloomberg gun plan: Permits, assault weapon ban, age limits

 At the same time, Bloomberg is pounding the local airwaves in all 50 states with television ads highlighting his work on issues on gun violence and climate change while casting himself as best positioned to defeat Trump next fall.
 After spending roughly $40 million on an ad campaign over the first week or so of his campaign, he began running a second ad campaign backed by tens of millions of dollars more on Wednesday.

-The 77-year-old New Yorker outlined his plan to combat gun violence before an invitation-only audience in the shadow of the movie theater in Aurora where a gunman killed 12 people and wounded nearly 60 others in 2012.
-The speaking lineup included Democratic state Rep. Tom Sullivan, whose son was killed in the attack.
+The 77-year-old New Yorker outlined his plan to combat gun violence before an invitation-only audience of about 40 victims of gun violence and gun control activists at a Christian center, near the movie theater in Aurora where a gunman killed 12 people and wounded nearly 60 others in 2012.
+The speaking lineup included Democratic state Rep. Tom Sullivan, whose son, Alex, was killed in the attack.

+“I have witnessed the actions Mike has taken since Alex was murdered,” Sullivan said, insisting that victims of gun violence would have an ally in the White House should Bloomberg win the election.

 The policies Bloomberg outlined Thursday largely mirror those he fought for on the state and federal levels in recent years, though it’s the first time he’s released his specific prescription for gun violence as a presidential candidate.
+T hey are ambitious and would almost certainly face fierce resistance from the NRA and Republicans in Congress, but they are not dramatically different from those of his Democratic rivals.

+The difference, Bloomberg said Thursday, is his proven commitment to the issue.

+“I promise you I will never back down from this fight,” he said.
+“That’s the kind of president this country needs and you deserve.”

 Among the highlights, Bloomberg’s plan would: